 - Positive Impression—When you call at the exact time of your call, you have the opportunity to make a positive impression.
 I have had hundreds of people tell to me, “Wow, you are right on time!”
 That comment tells me that I made an impact!

 When you have a call scheduled, write it in your appointment book and, if necessary, set your cell phone alarm to notify you two minutes in advance.
 Then, at the exact time, press “send.”

 When Your Best Plan Fails

 Let me encourage you to take pride in being a person who is always on time and prepared for your appointments.
-Remember, there is no downside in showing up early, but there is significant downside to showing up late.
+Remember, there is no downside to showing up early, but there is a significant downside to showing up late.

 Is being on time a challenge for you?
 I encourage you to share your experiences in the comment section below.

 You can be respected as someone who is always on time if being on time is important to you.

 - 36 Ways to Make a Positive Impression in Less Than 10 Seconds